stoeps13/connections-doc/source/connectors/icec/cec-personalization.md

 ![image](images/image127.png)

+!!! note
-**Note:** Uusing the advanced option is very powerful.
+    Uusing the advanced option is very powerful.
 Using this option incorrectly may cause logical misconfigurations and even damage to the logical personalization data model.
 Handle with care.

 ## Content source { .section}